Veyon

-Veyon (Virtual Eye On Networks) is a free and open source software for monitoring and controlling computers across multiple platforms.
+Veyon (Virtual Eye On Networks), formerly named iTALC (Intelligent Teaching And Learning with Computers), is a free and open source software for monitoring and controlling computers across multiple platforms.
 Veyon supports users in teaching in digital learning environments, performing virtual trainings or giving remote support.

 The program has been developed as a free alternative to commercial classroom management solutions.
 It enables teachers to view and control computer labs and interact with students.
 Veyon is available in many different languages and provides numerous features supporting teachers and administrators at their daily work.
 Veyon can be used transparently in heterogeneous environments.
 This means a teacher computer running Linux can easily access student computers running Windows and vice versa.

 History

 The predecessor project iTALC was started in 2004 and initially available for Linux only.
 In 2006 and 2007 it was ported to Windows for the Sys-C project of the German city Chemnitz.
 The further development has been expedited among others through the integration into Univention Corporate Server @ school in 2010.

 As part of the complete rehaul of iTALC in 2017 the software has been released under the new name Veyon.
 Veyon differs from its predecessor by a modular architecture as well as many new features such as access control via access control lists, LDAP server support and a new command line utility.
 Both administrators and users can now consult the new comprehensive administration and user manuals in many different languages.